volcanocyber/VICTOR-notebook/README.md

 ## About this template repository :information_source:

 This template repository enables [jupyterhub/repo2docker-action](https://github.com/jupyterhub/repo2docker-action).
-This GitHub action builds a Docker image using the contents of this repo and pushes it to the [Quay.io](https://quay.io/) registry.
+This GitHub action builds a Docker image using the contents of this repo and pushes it our the [Quay.io](https://quay.io/repository/volcanocyber/victor-notebook) repository.

 ### The environment